The Lennox House Kitchen

 The self-closing door from 1810 (it hangs on spiral hinges).

-The cupboard for the massive cast iron sink I built with two-by-fours and 19 inch wide planks...you can't buy those any more!
+The cupboard for the massive cast iron sink I built with two-by-fours and very old 19 inch wide planks.
+You can't buy those any more!

 The magnificent kitchen table (a present from my Mum!).
-One of her very first paintings (Steam Packet Inn, Topsham).
+One of her very first paintings (The Steam Packet Inn, Topsham, 1946).

-No back-aches at this sink: I made it six inches higher than is normal today!
+No back-aches at this sink: I made it six inches higher than is the norm today!

 Earlier in the 20th century the wall on the left was moved 18 inches into the room.
 I rebuilt it and put it back where it had been before.

-When renovating the small kitchen I removed all the modern walls and found the original holes where the wall had been.
+When renovating the small kitchen I removed all the modern walls and found the original holes where the original kitchen wall had been.